b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Functions modifying arguments {#sec:functions_modifying_arguments}

-Previously (see @sec:julia_collections) we said that you can change elements of the vector.
-Sometimes, unintentionally, because we may forget that `Arrays`s/`Vector`s are assinged/passed by references (as mentioned in
+Previously (see @sec:julia_collections) we said that we can change elements of a vector.
+Sometimes even unintentionally, because we may forget that `Arrays`s/`Vector`s are assinged/passed by references (as mentioned in
 @sec:julia_arrays).